-- A full list of acceptable flags is contained in Appendix 6 together with conditions under which each flag should be submitted - The presence of any characters other than one of the acceptable flags or a blank will prevent the entire file being updated. - These flag settings must be used in conjunction with the status codes contained in Appendix - If no flag is to be used this field should remain blank. - The flags are listed in a hierarchical order.
-Where 2 or more flags are applicable at the same time the flag with the greater hierarchy should be provided.
+• A full list of acceptable flags is contained in Appendix 5 together with conditions under

+- which each flag should be submitted - The presence of any characters other than one of the acceptable flags or a blank may prevent the entire file being updated. - These flag settings must be used in conjunction with the status codes contained in Appendix 4. - If no flag is to be used this field should remain blank. - The flags are listed in a recommended hierarchical order.
+Where 2 or more flags are applicable at the same time the most appropriate flag should be provided.

-24. Name and Address
+24. Name